dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 ```
 <br>
-From the last step in the above code, we see that **69% of customers did not sign up and 31% did**.
+From the last step in the above code, we see that:
+* 69% of customers did NOT sign up
+* 31% of customers did sign up

 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Because of this, and as you will see, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Because of this we will make sure to not rely on classification accuracy alone when assessing results - also analyzing Precision, Recall, and F1-Score.

 <br>
 ### Data Preprocessing <a name="logreg-preprocessing"></a>